 Ontario reports new daily COVID-19 record as new measures take effect in Saskatchewan

-Ontario hit a record Thursday for new daily COVID-19 cases as hospitals urged a month-long lockdown, while tougher restrictions took effect in Saskatchewan and Quebec announced plans to add vaccination sites.
+Ontario hit a record Thursday for new daily COVID-19 cases as hospitals urged a month-long lockdown, while tougher restrictions took effect in Saskatchewan and a vaccine maker said vials may yield more doses than expected.

+Priority groups such as health-care workers and seniors began receiving Canada's first doses of the Pfizer-BioNTech vaccine this week.

+"The amount of any excess vaccine left in the vial can vary based on provider technique and ancillary supplies," said Pfizer Canada spokeswoman Christina Antoniou in an email.

 To protect the health-care system from a surge in patients, the Ontario Hospital Association pushed for a four-week lockdown in every public health unit with an infection rate of 40 or higher per 100,000 people.